liapia99/tictactoe-game-in-different-coding-languages/README.md

-# tictactoe-game-in-python
-TicTacToe Game using Python
+# Tic Tac Toe Game in Different Coding Languages

+I will be using the game to introduce myself or strengthen my coding abilities in different languages.

-I followed the following youtube video: https://www.youtube.com/watch?v=Q6CCdCBVypg
+I have made the game using:
+- Python
+- C#